 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses we are studying.
-The FDA may require us to conduct additional non-clinical studies, in which case we would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
+The FDA may require additional studies, in which case we or our collaborators would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals would: